-Midwest University seeks to prepare all students for Christian life and ministries in local churches or communities by encouraging them to be involved in practical Christian services and develop their personal character, integrity, godliness, commitment, as well as social skills in the context of a global atmosphere.
+Midwest University seeks to prepare all students for Christian life and ministry in local churches or communities by encouraging them to be involved in practical Christian services to develop their personal character, integrity, godliness, commitment, and social skills in the context of a global atmosphere.
 The Christian Service Program (CSP) at Midwest University is mandatory for all students.
 If students do not participate in this program, they may not receive their diploma until the CSP requirements are fulfilled.
-This practical service is to provide students experiences outside of the classroom, and such approved service areas include on-campus chapel, local churches, campus projects, and community services.
+This program provides students with service experience outside the classroom through on-campus chapel, local churches, campus projects, and community service.